About the People

 The Pnong are animists whose lives center around the worship of many nature spirits and performing ceremonies designed to appease and manipulate them.

 About the Project

 The Pnong are usually short of food for three to five months a year between harvests.
 During this time, they forage in the forest, hunt, fish or gather resin to sell.
-Major tracts of land have been logged, sold or otherwise removed from the traditional ownership of the Bunong community, leading to a decrease in basic resources.
+Major tracts of land have been logged, sold or otherwise removed from the traditional owners of the Bunong community, leading to a decrease in basic resources.

 Until recently, the Pnong language was only spoken, not written.
 Many Pnong do not speak the trade language, Khmer, very well.
-Their ability to interact with the broader society is limited, preventing adoption of innovations and ideas from the outside.
+Their ability to interact with the broader society is limited, preventing the adoption of innovations and ideas from the outside.
 The majority of Pnong people lack math skills and are often cheated in the marketplace.
-Also, as outside influences encroach with alarming speed and impact, and the Pnong people are ill-equipped to adapt.
+Also, as outside influences encroach with alarming speed and impact, the Pnong people are ill-equipped to adapt.

 Most of all, the Pnong are grasping for stability and hope that can only be found in Christ.
 There is not yet a complete Pnong Bible translation, but one is underway.